tomwhite/covid-19-uk-data/README.md

 ## News

+* 28 May 2020.
+DHSC is now providing a timeseries of testing data.
 * 12 May 2020.
 The [PHW dashboard][PHW-dashboard] data download link is no longer static - it changes every day, and there is no easy way to retrieve it, since it is dynamically generated in Tableau.
 * 1 May 2020.
 The NI Department of Health dashboard has been re-instated.
 * 28 April 2020.
 The NI Department of Health is no longer reporting the number of people tested, just the number of tests.